uhm-descartes/ee445/morea/home.md

   See the <a href="https://morea-framework.github.io">Morea Framework Project Site</a> for details.
 </div>

 EE 445 is an undergraduate level introduction to Machine Learning for Electrical and Computer Engineering students.
-It uses your strengths in probability, linear algebra, and related engineering concepts in linear methods, signal processing, signals and systems to provide a comprehensive introduction to machine learning fundamentals.
+It augments your base in probability and linear algebra (and to some extent related engineering concepts), and leverages this foundation to provide a comprehensive introduction to machine learning fundamentals.

 ## Who should take this course

-This course is intended for undergraduates in computer science or computer engineering who have a working knowledge of at least one programming language and who want to get a taste of important topics in the field.
+This course is intended for undergraduates in ECE/Math, or graduate students in ICS, Economics, Math, and Business with a basic working knowledge of python, probability and linear algebra.

 ## Pedagogy

-ICS 199 is structured as a sequential series of [modules](/modules), each taking approximately a week to complete.
-Each module has the following structure:
+EE 445 is structured as a series of [modules](/modules), each taking approximately 1-2 weeks to complete.
+Each module has material we will cover in class (usually the harder or the more important parts), and will often have supplementary material that you are encouraged to do.
+By design the course is open ended, where you have the option of going "ahead of lectures", so to speak, and I am always available to help you when you do so.
+Each module typically has:

   * [Prerequisites](/prerequisites), describing skills you should have prior to starting the module.
   * [Learning outcomes](/outcomes), describing the major goals for the module.